 Sorry about the rather long title, but names mean everything in the plant world and in this instance ‘Citrina’ is the vital word because without it, you will get a plant which (in my opinion) bears rather unappealing chrome yellow flowers.

 Coronilla valentina is a member of the pea family, a small evergreen (approx. 80cms), but it can reach well over a metre particularly if planted against a sunny wall.
 It is a gem (10 out of 10 says Bob Brown of Cotswold Garden Flowers!) and is definitely one of my ‘desert island disc’ plants.
 The palest yellow flowers are set off by grey-green foliage and have a subtle melliferous fragrance.

-The month I most associate with this Coronilla is November, but this year mine waited until late winter and now, in early April, it is in full flower and reminding me of the unpredictability and excitement of gardening.
+The month I most associate with this Coronilla is November, but this year mine waited until late winter and now it is in full flower and reminding me of the unpredictability and excitement of gardening.
 So you are unlikely to get flowers in the summer months, but this is a good time to take cuttings, for it is not a long lived plant (three to five years is what I would expect).

 Do not hard prune Coronilla, and especially never during cold weather.
 It can appear rather straggly at times but be gentle with your secateurs or you will live to regret it.

 Also makes a great specimen in a pot!